DraftBot-A-Discord-Adventure/DraftBot/CONTRIBUTING.md

 ## Code of Conduct

-This project and is governed by the [DraftBot Code of Conduct](CODE_OF_CONDUCT.md).
+This project and is governed by the [Crownicles Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [contact@draftbot.com](mailto:contact@draftbot.com).

 ## I don't want to read this whole thing I just have a question